 4 hours 20 minutes from Philadelphia (240 miles)

 Why you should visit: The thundering waterfalls and granite mountains have long of this forest have long been a retreat for Presidents and people of power because of their proximity to Washington DC.

 Disconnect from city life and unwind here, with stunning panoramas of natural beauty.
 Hiking trails and diverse wildlife offer an opportunity to get active and get some fresh air.
 You can also hike on the famously scenic Appalachian Trail using Luray as your base.

 How to get there: Take I-76 and continue onto I-95 heading south.
 Join I-66 west and take Exit 13 to Warren County.
 Take VA-55 west and get on US-340 going south.
-Take the US-211 to arrive in Shenandoah National Forest.
+Take the US-211 to arrive at Shenandoah National Park.

 Our highlights: Head underground to the Luray Caverns, a network of world-renowned caverns that have been forming for several millennia.
 Today, its vast chambers exhibit glistening draperies and stone columns, as well as crystal clear pools.